Reverend John Kamanzi

 Bishop Benjamin Tanguli Mutoka started serving in 1996 as a pastor with Deliverance Church.
 Shortly after finishing his education in Discipleship and Evangelism, Ben began training others.
 He partnered with Kinship United in 2008 with his wife Christine, who served as a teacher in the Kakuma Refugee Camp.
 Currently they oversee 25 churches in Kenya, 9 pastors and 8 churches in Burundi, and 10 pastors, 5 churches and 7 fellowships in Sudan.
 Ben and Christine live in Kitale, Kenya.
 They’ve been married since 1996 and have four children of their own, and one adopted.

-Craig Muller is founder of Kinship United (formerly Warm Blankets Orphan Care International), a mission to restore childhoods in Christ to children permanently left parentless by war, disaster or disease.
+Craig Muller is a founder of Kinship United (formerly Warm Blankets Orphan Care International), with a mission to restore childhoods in Christ to children permanently left parentless by war, disaster, or disease.

-Craig is the visionary behind Kinship United and our unique model for family-based Kinship Homes.
-His development with leaders of orphan missions in multiple developing countries has resulted in the prevention of child and women trafficking and the long term care of orphans in Church-based orphan homes.
-These church-based homes have developed into one of the world’s most stable models in processes of anti-trafficking steps to rescue and care for orphans.
+Craig is the visionary behind Kinship United and our unique model for family-based Kinships.
+His development with leaders of orphan missions in multiple developing countries has resulted in the prevention of child and women trafficking and the long term care of orphans in Church-based Kinships.
+These Kinships have developed into one of the world’s most stable models in processes of anti-trafficking steps to rescue and care for orphans.